---

 **What users like:**

-- Users value the **fast and professional customer support** from EDB, enhancing their experience with PostgreSQL significantly.
-(30 reviews)
+- Users value the **fantastic customer support** from EDB, ensuring assistance is available whenever needed.
+(25 reviews)

-- Users appreciate the **enhanced performance** features of EDB for PostgreSQL, making it ideal for production environments.
-(15 reviews)
+- Users value the **enhanced performance tuning and monitoring** features of EDB for PostgreSQL, enabling efficient operations and scalability.
+(13 reviews)

-- Users appreciate the **easy migration support** of EDB for PostgreSQL, facilitating seamless transitions to the platform.
+- Users value the **easy migration support** of EDB for PostgreSQL, simplifying transitions from Oracle databases effectively.
 (11 reviews)

-- Users value the **strong security features** of EDB for PostgreSQL, enhancing enterprise readiness without losing open-source benefits.
+- Users value the **robust security features** of EDB for PostgreSQL, enhancing enterprise readiness while maintaining open-source integrity.
 (10 reviews)

 - Compatibility (9 reviews)